bchainify/chainlink-supply-chain/README.md

 * Amazon (ASIN)
 Amazon Standard Identification Number (ASIN) is a ten-digit alphanumeric code that identifies products on Amazon.
 It's unique for each product and is assigned when you create a new product in Amazon's catalog.

 And many more....
-Our solution also aims to support custom off-chain data sources to create custom QR-Codes with information for the product or good using a non-fungible-tokens (NFT) for DApps running on Chainlink.
+Our solution also aims to support custom off-chain data sources to create custom QR-Codes with information for the product or good using a non-fungible-tokens (NFT) for dApps running on Chainlink.

 See our Project Github wiki for more details https://github.com/bchainify/chainlink-supply-chain/wiki.